Both VILLUM FONDEN and VELUX FONDEN are non-profit, private charitable foundations and a part of THE VELUX FOUNDATIONS.

 Both foundations were established by Villum Kann Rasmussen - the founder of VELUX and other companies in the VKR Group, whose mission it is to bring daylight, fresh air and a better environment into people’s everyday lives.

-The foundations are both non-profit, philanthropic foundations even though VILLUM FONDEN is the principal shareholder of VKR Holding, the parent company of the VKR Group, which has more than 14,000 employees and comprises a number of companies, among which VELUX, VELFAC and Rationel Vinduer are the most well-known.
+The foundations are both non-profit, private charitable foundations even though VILLUM FONDEN is the principal shareholder of VKR Holding, the parent company of the VKR Group, which has more than 14,000 employees and comprises a number of companies, among which VELUX, VELFAC and Rationel Vinduer are the most well-known.
 However, the foundation does not have any controlling influence within the VKR Group even though it is the majority shareholder; and that is why it is a non-profit foundation.

 Each foundation has its own trust deed detailing the types of projects it supports.